lmorchard/blog.lmorchard.com/posts/2015-10-18-being-nice-at-alterconf.md

 [alterconf-detroit]: http://www.alterconf.com/conferences/detroit-mi

 It was nice.
-In fact, the whole afternoon *all about* being nice.
+In fact, the whole afternoon was *all about* being nice.
 I don't want to trivialize it, but the core themes had a lot to say about empathy and inclusion and kindness - all things I file under "being nice" in my head.